 Pumpkin Cheesecake with Cream Cheese Whipped Cream

-This Pumpkin Cheesecake is smooth, creamy and full of pumpkin flavor and spice!
-It’s topped with a cream cheese whipped cream and makes the best fall treat and holiday dessert!
+This easy Pumpkin Cheesecake recipe makes a smooth & creamy cheesecake that’s full of pumpkin flavor & spice!
+Topped with a cream cheese whipped cream, it makes the best Fall treat & holiday dessert!

 This past week we took the boys on their first beach trip.
 Packing for our first big vacation with them was a bit hilarious.
 I wouldn’t say we over packed for them because we certainly needed a lot of stuff.
 But the funny thing was that we were so busy packing for them, we realized after getting to the beach that we’d forgotten several things for ourselves.
 Of course they had everything they needed. 🙂

 We played on the beach as much as the boys could handle, considering their young age.
 Ashton was more into the water, while Brooks preferred hanging in the sand.
 It was a great trip and it was fun to introduce the boys to Hilton Head Island – the beach I’ve been going to with my family since I was a child.
 I imagine many more family trips there in our future.

 It was also a great way to end summer and say “hello” to fall!

 And since it’s officially fall, I’m so ready to start sharing some pumpkin desserts with you!
 Pumpkin is easily one of the best flavors of the season and it’s in great form in this pumpkin cheesecake.
 It’s loaded with a full can of pumpkin puree (not pumpkin pie filling) and lots of spices – cinnamon, nutmeg, ginger and cloves.

 How to make a pumpkin cheesecake